 Speak clearly and confidently.
 Try standing while you talk as it often helps your voice sound more energetic.

-- Research companies you are interested, develop and idea of how you could be of value to them, learn the name of the person in charge of the department that interests you, then call even if you are not aware of a job opening.
+- Research companies you are interested in, develop an idea of how you could be of value to them, learn the name of the person in charge of the department that interests you, then call even if you are not aware of a job opening.

 “I understand you have no openings right now.
 But, I’ve been doing a lot of research and have a real interest in Acme Corporation.